 As a runner, measurement of duration and pace is a metric introduced early on.
 If you have been sticking with one method – say a timed run – add some variety into your week by choosing the alternative.
 Always run to time?
 Try running a regular loop without a watch.
 Inversely, run your loop at a particular pace – this might become a measure of improvement as you build on your running.
 In terms of variety within a week, don’t always feel the need to run for a specific time period, pick different run durations to keep routes interesting.

-With many runners now uniquely aware of the 5km radius they can exercise within, this can act as a variable.
+With many runners now uniquely aware of the 5km or even 10km radius they can exercise within, in some restrictions, this can act as a variable.
 Investigate the distance to landmarks or familiar routes within your radius and use these distances to provide variety within your week.
 Whilst runners develop favourite routes of sorts, try to combine unexplored areas within your radius with old ones, this can be an asset when restrictions ease.